KDE/threadweaver/examples/HelloWorldRaw.in.md

 to execute j1 and j2, which have already been destructed.
 Mayhem would ensue.
 When using local variables as jobs, make sure that they have been completed before destroying them.
-The `finish()` method of the queue guarantees that it no more holds references to any jobs that hav ebeen executed.
+The `finish()` method of the queue guarantees that it no more holds references to any jobs that have been executed.